adamreaksmey/kukeight-front-demo/README.md

 This repository is licensed under the [MIT License](LICENSE).
 Feel free to use the code in this repository as a starting point for your own projects or to learn from.

-Thank you for visiting KUKeight Studio!
+Thank you for visiting KUKeight Studio, it's only a demo by the way. you wont expect anything much!